jessicakarpovich/capstone/milestone-1/projectPitch.md

 - no pre-qualifications for accessing highest level difficulty
 - user ranking by score

+*Note:* Each user will have a score that will increase each time they successfully complete a level in test mode.
+The amount by which it increases will be determined by the test difficulty as well as the number of correct answers.
+Each user score will be publicly available to other users in a format similar to: **1.
+User**: 450, with the top scores being on top.

 ### Similar Services and Competition
 - Erin's Challenge
 - Duolingo